Inventory1

 The bottom line is that not every business needs the amount of raw power that an ERP system offers.
 These systems are designed to be an all-in-one solution for issues that large businesses face on a day-to-day business.
 There’s some overlap, but generally speaking, smaller businesses don’t really face the same issues.

 Furthermore, enterprise resource planning software is prohibitively expensive for smaller businesses.
-Based on a 2022 report, experts estimate that ERP systems cost anywhere between $150,000 and $750,000 annually.
+Experts estimate that ERP systems cost anywhere between $150,000 and $750,000 annually.
 And this is for medium-sized businesses; larger businesses may need to pay even more.

 There are also maintenance and implementation costs to consider.
 You may need new servers, more IT people, and even tech training experts– all of which cost money.